-LIVESTOCK AND POULTRY The County of Oxford recognizes the importance of livestock and poultry operations to food production and the economy.
-In addition to the protection of agricultural lands and operations, the County also recognizes the importance of minimizing conflicts between livestock facilities and non-agricultural uses and protecting environmental resources, including water resources.
+LIVESTOCK AND POULTRY The County of Oxford recognizes the importance of livestock and poultry operations for food production and the economy.
+In addition to the protection of agricultural lands and operations, the County also recognizes the importance of minimizing conflicts between livestock facilities and nonagricultural uses and protecting environmental resources, including water resources.